Christian Bale: The Dark Knight trilogy completion and acclaim (2009–2012)

 Bale portrayed the Federal Bureau of Investigation agent Melvin Purvis opposite Johnny Depp as the gangster John Dillinger in Michael Mann's crime drama Public Enemies.
 Released in July 2009, it earned critical praise and had a commercially successful theatrical run.
 Dan Zak of The Washington Post was unsatisfied with the casting of Bale and Depp, believing their characters' rivalry lacked electricity, while The New Republics Christopher Orr found Bale's "characteristically closed off" performance "nonetheless effective".
 The following year, Bale starred in the role of Dicky Eklund, a professional boxer whose career has ended due to his drug addiction, in David O. Russell's drama film The Fighter.
 It chronicles the relationship between Eklund and his brother and boxing trainee, Micky Ward, played by Mark Wahlberg.
-To balance Eklund's tragic condition, Bale incorporated humor in his characterisation.
+To balance Eklund's tragic condition, Bale incorporated humour in his characterisation.
 The portrayal, for which he lost 30 lb, was acclaimed, the San Francisco Chronicles Mick LaSalle describing it as "shrewdly observed, physically precise and psychologically acute".
 Bale won the Academy Award for Best Supporting Actor and the Golden Globe Award for Best Supporting Actor – Motion Picture for his performance.
-In 2011, he starred in Zhang Yimou's historical drama film The Flowers of War, which was the highest-grossing Chinese film of the year.
+In 2011 he starred in Zhang Yimou's historical drama film The Flowers of War, which was the highest-grossing Chinese film of the year.
 Critics described it as "nationalistic", "anti-Japanese" and "too long, too melodramatic, too lightweight".

-Bale played Batman again under Christopher Nolan's direction in the sequel The Dark Knight Rises, released in July 2012.
+Bale played Batman again under Nolan's direction in the sequel The Dark Knight Rises, released in July 2012.
 He described Batman in the film as a remorseful recluse in poor mental and physical health, who has surrendered following the events of The Dark Knight.
-Following the shooting at a midnight showing of the film in Aurora, Colorado, US, Bale and his wife visited survivors, doctors and first responders at The Medical Center of Aurora as well as a memorial to victims.
+Following a mass shooting at a midnight showing of the film in Aurora, Colorado, US, Bale and his wife visited survivors, doctors and first responders at the Medical Center of Aurora as well as a memorial to victims.
 The Dark Knight Rises was the 11th film to gross more than $1 billion worldwide, surpassing The Dark Knight.
 Nolan's Batman film series, dubbed the Dark Knight trilogy, is one of the highest-grossing film franchises.
 It is also regarded as one of the best comic book film franchises.
 Bale's performance in the three films garnered universal acclaim, with The Guardian, The Indian Express, MovieWeb, NME and a poll conducted by the Radio Times ranking it as the best portrayal of Batman on film.
 Bale later revealed his dissatisfaction with his work throughout the trilogy, saying he "didn't quite nail" his part and that he "didn't quite manage" what he had hoped he would as Batman.